BEST ever vegan stuffed chocolate chip cookies with a hot fudge centre. These cookies are soft, chewy and crispy on the edges.

 For CRISPIER cookies, simply bake them for a little longer.
 For SOFTER cake-like cookies, add a few more tablespoons of flour and bake.

-If you prefer using oil instead of butter, I'd recommend my gluten free triple chocolate chip recipe.
+If you prefer vegan cookies with NO BUTTER, I'd recommend my gluten free triple chocolate chip recipe which uses oil instead of butter.

 Fudge Stuffed Chocolate Chip Cookies (vegan)